Ukraine has hit a Russian fuel station in the occupied Luhansk Oblast. The General Staff of Ukraine reported this on October 12.

 “We are working together actively in the international arena, and our assessments of what is happening in the world are very similar,” Russian President Vladimir Putin stated of the meeting.

-Scholz revealed at a joint conference that Germany had already provided a package of assistance for Ukraine in the amount of 600 million euros ($660 millions).
+Scholz revealed at a joint news conference that Germany had already provided a package of assistance for Ukraine in the amount of 600 million euros ($660 millions).

 Sources told Reuters that the funding would come from the U.S.A., Japan and Canada.
 They added that it would be backed up by interest generated from frozen Russian asset.

-Initiative for Human Rights reported on October 11 that Viktoria Roshchyna was a Ukrainian journalist held in Russian detention centres where torture was used against prisoners.
+Media Initiative for Human Rights reported on October 11 that Viktoria Roshchyna was a Ukrainian journalist held in Russian detention centres where torture was used against prisoners.

 “I am pleased to announce that on 10 and 11, July 2025, the ‘Ukraine Recovery Conference will be held in Rome,” said Italian Prime Minister Giorgia Mello.